 - restore an uninfected copy of the site from a backup;

 - update the plugin or theme to prevent a recurrence.

 However, there’s one case where this doesn’t work: when a customer is migrating a compromised site from another hosting company to ours, so we don’t have logs, accurate timestamps, or backups from the time of the problem.
 If the customer doesn‘t know how the problem happened, the site is almost certainly still vulnerable to “hackers”.
 Security experts agree that in this situation, the only safe course is to start over with a new set of script files.

 When we tell customers about their site being infected, we often hear something that surprises us.
-They tell us they’ve removed one or two files our security tools identified as malicious, but they don’t think they need to do anything else because they don’t see any other infections or they think the rest of the site seems fine.
+They tell us they’ve removed one or two malicious files, but they don’t plan to do anything else because they don’t see any other infections and they think the rest of the site seems fine.
 This is rarely true, for two reasons.

 The first is that it should have been impossible for hackers to modify your site to start with.
 If they did it once, but you don’t know how they did it, they can probably do it again.
-By definition, something is wrong with a site that allowed any malicious modification.
+By definition, something was already wrong with a site that allowed any malicious files to be added.

 Once you discover this, you really have only one choice: Replace all the PHP script files on your site with freshly downloaded copies.
 You must do this: We can’t let you transfer an already-infected site to our servers.